hirememorey/nba-lineup-optimizer/docs/quick_start.md

 # Quick Start Guide

-**Status**: ✅ **READY FOR PRODUCTION**
+**Status**: ❌ **WARNING: API FAILURES DETECTED**

-This guide provides step-by-step instructions for getting started with the enhanced NBA data pipeline.
+This guide provides step-by-step instructions for getting started.
+Please note that the data pipeline is **not operational** due to failures in the upstream NBA Stats API.

 ## Prerequisites